-But it is possible to gently move from feeding your newborn ‘on demand’ to more of a ‘feeding schedule’, and still be catering to your babies nutritional and emotional needs.
+But by learning how to stretch baby feeding times it is possible to gently move from feeding “on-demand” to a loose newborn “feeding schedule”, and still cater to your baby’s nutritional and emotional needs.

 It’s about being flexible and adaptable and, quite honestly, is not much more than a little common sense.
 Plus someone giving you a push in the right direction!

-A feeding schedule is possible without leaving your newborn hungry
+A newborn breastfeeding schedule is possible without leaving your little one hungry

 “How long did I leave her without feeding?”